jwitos/usauce/README.md

 `/grades`

 No required parameters.
 Call to get JSON response with all scores (exams/final scores).

+`/tests`

+No required parameters.
+Returns JSON table of objects with user's tests (subject, its code, term, coordinator and unique ID).

 `/groups`

 Parameters: No required.
 Optional: `year` param (POST), used to change academic year to retrieve groups, ex.
 "2015".
 Response is JSON with all the subjects, their groups (name, code, group number).

 `/groups/details/`

 Required parameters (POST): `zaj_cyk_id` (unique group ID), `gr_nr` (group number; not unique).
 JSON response provides information about subject name, tutors, coordinator, other students.